UPDATED: May 23, 2025

 3. Energy Drinks can contain more caffeine than soda.

 Contrary to popular belief, there is no legal limit to the amount of caffeine that companies can put into energy drinks, and it’s been found that energy drinks can contain up to six times as much caffeine as soda drinks.
-Parents should not assume that the amount of caffeine in an energy drink is on par with cola beverages and it’s important to recognize that the effects of caffeine are dose-dependent.
+Parents should not assume that the amount of caffeine in an energy drink is on par with cola beverages and it’s equally important to recognize that the effects of caffeine are dose-dependent.
+It’s pretty easy to overdose on caffeine without even realizing it when drinking multiple energy drinks per day!
+In addition, some sport organizations, such as the NCAA, have limits on the amount of caffeine an athlete can have in their system.
+An energy drink combined with the consumption of other caffeine could put some athletes over that limit.

-For more evidence of the risks of highly caffeinated energy drinks, take a look at the story of Dakota Sailor, a high school football player who suffered a seizure and stopped breathing after consuming just two energy drinks.
+For more evidence on the risks of highly caffeinated energy drinks, take a look at the story of Dakota Sailor, a high school football player who suffered a seizure and stopped breathing after consuming two energy drinks.

 4. Don’t rely on energy drink labels to know whether they’re safe or not.